rdbhandari/UserViewer/README.md

         nodemon run index.js

     (Backend server runs at http://localhost:3000/)
-4. Open another new terminal and navigate to the project directory (UserViewer)
+4. Now, open another NEW TERMINAL and navigate to the project directory (UserViewer)

         cd frontend